Reliquary with the Tooth of Saint John the Baptist: Purchase, Traveling Exhibit and Donation in the United States

 Mrs. Marion Chauncey McCormick - late widow of Chauncey McCormick (a trustee at the Art Institute of Chicago) and daughter of Charles Deerling (a benefactor of the Art Institute of Chicago) - purchased the Reliquary from Falk Goldschmidt in 1931 for $10,000.
 Marion Chauncey McCormick also donated a number of her father's holdings to the Art Institute of Chicago.
 By April 1931, the Reliquary was on loan at the Art Institute of Chicago.
 It was accessioned to the museum in 1962 and became part of their permanent collection.

+Carbon-14 Dating

+Results

+A research team from Oxford University took samples from the tooth in 2016.
+The results, not widely disseminated, showed the tooth could not have come from John the Baptist but from someone in the 5th century.
+Experts say the relic still carries value — artistically, historically, perhaps spiritually.